kaiser-chris/war-goal-framework/README.md

 # Overview
 **War Goal Framework** is a mod for Victoria 3.

-**THIS MOD IS IN ALPHA AND UNFINISHED!**
+**THIS MOD IS FEATURE COMPLETE BUT UNTESTED!**

 ## Caveats / Limitations

- - You cannot add War Goals to an existing category
+ - You cannot add War Goals to an existing category.
- - Custom Diplomatic Plays need to have a base game War Goal attached, and custom war goals can only be added additionally.
+ - Custom Diplomatic Plays need to have a base game War Goal attached, and custom War Goals can only be added additionally.
 I recommend using War Reparations as a base War Goal and then attaching your custom War Goal to that.
+ - It is not possible for a custom war goal to modify peace acceptance since the game does not expose peace acceptance as a number but only as a string.

 ## Add a War Goal Category